SCRN Evening Newscast (AUDIO) - South Carolina Radio Network

-Included in the noon newscast:
+Included in the evening’s final newscast:

 — The Greenville County coroner now says a hospital guard may be at least partly to blame for the death this week of a man with gunshot injuries.